 Notwithstanding the test character of the pilot projects, use of these technical features in proceedings before the EPO will accord full legal effect, i.e. it will be binding and legally valid.
 However, the test character may require a degree of flexibility from the Office and from the contractors developing the technical solutions.
 Thus the Office reserves the right to make modifications to technical features already in use.
 Also, there should be maximum transparency for participating users and third parties alike, in that the relevant metadata linked to these new technical features is collected for evidentiary purposes.
 Last but not least, test users have to be protected against adverse consequences resulting from technical faults and malfunctions of these features, taking into account the legitimate interests of third parties and the public as a whole.

-These fundamental principles have been incorporated in the Decision of the President dated 4 July 2012 concerning the pilot project to introduce new technical means of communication in EPO proceedings (OJ EPO 2015, A28), which enters into force on 1 September 2012 and provides the legal basis for this pilot project implementing the IT Roadmap.
+These fundamental principles have been incorporated in the Decision of the President dated 11 March 2015 concerning the pilot project to introduce new means of electronic communication in EPO proceedings (OJ EPO 2015, A28), which provides the legal basis for this pilot project implementing the IT Roadmap.

 The second part of the decision lists the chief technical features currently planned and contains related rules.
-These features will be made available progressively; potential test users and the public will be informed of their implementation and the specifications and conditions for participation in the pilot phase, if any, through the EPO's website.
-The only exception to the above is Article 9: electronic notification will be operational once the decision enters into force.
-Currently, the following tools are envisaged:
+These features will be made available progressively and ‒ except for electronic notification, which is already governed by Rule 127 EPC and Article 9 of the decision ‒ potential test users and the public will be informed of their implementation and the specifications and conditions for participation in the pilot phase, if any, through the EPO's website or by other suitable means.